alex-left/mrbackup/README.md

 ## Description

-Ansible role to automate backups, using duplicity and duply for llinux systems.
+Ansible role to automate backups, using duplicity and duply for linux systems.
 Tested in debian-like systems.

 ## features